Inokinoki/inoki-blog/source/_posts/Ollama.md

 Let's then take a look at the "frontend"!
 There is indeed no so-called frontend in `ollama`.
 Instead, it provides a bench of Web APIs, just like most of the other LLM services.

 The basic Web APIs are implemented in `server`, mostly in the `server/routes.go` module.
-The full API endpoints are avaialble at [GitHub](https://github.com/ollama/ollama/blob/main/docs/api.md).
+The full API endpoints are available at [GitHub](https://github.com/ollama/ollama/blob/main/docs/api.md).
 Here, we also just take the chat completion endpoint as a quick example to build the view from the API endpoint to what we have seen above.
 The endpoint is defined as:

 ```
 r.POST("/api/chat", ChatHandler)